To thine own self be true

 Jennifer Benson spent the first decades of her life in Queens, NYC.
 She has always been a non-theist although she embraces her Jewish history and culture.

 Her home group and first ever meeting was OMAGOD, Our Mostly Agnostic Group of Drunks, in Orlando, FL.
 The group also hosts an online meeting on Tuesday nights at 9 PM.
-You can find it via the In The Rooms or OMAGOD websites.
+You can find it via OMAGOD website.

 Jennifer uses her full name because she feels more honest as a result.
 Alcoholism is not a moral failing – some sort of character defect – and she is glad to be an alcoholic in recovery, for it means she fully understands it is a disease that must be managed.